Bulldog-Computer-Club/Bulldog-Computer-Club.github.io/README.md

-# Welcome to the SWC Programming Club website!
+# Welcome to the Bulldog Computer Club website!

 This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.